 Tent: 150-250SOM (2.15-3.60USD) per day

 Gas: 350SOM (5USD).
 It lasts for 4-5 days, approximately

 Trekking Union Kyrgyzstan has very good deals when it comes to rental equipment.

 Here you can check their pricing list.

 Important: Please note that the quality of the trekking gear is not as good as back home.
 Tents and sleeping bags tend to be pretty heavy and bulky and the cooking stoves are low quality.
 I always recommend bringing camping equipment from home.
 More information below, in the packing list section.

 Local Guides and porters

-Staying in a yurt costs $10, including breakfast and dinner.
+Staying in a yurt costs around 10-12USD, including breakfast and dinner.